mecotrade/kidtracker/README.md

 #### Chat dialog
 Chat with device ![chat-dots](images/chat-dots.svg) is asymmetric.
-Text chat messages can be sent to device with button ![chat-text](images/chat-text.svg), whereas the device can send short audio messages and if, device is equipped with camera, snapshots.
+Text chat messages can be sent to device with button ![chat-text](images/chat-text.svg), whereas the device can send short audio messages and, if device is equipped with camera, snapshots.
 Device can also be forced to take a snapshot with button ![camera](images/camera.svg) or make a 15 seconds audio record with button ![voicemail](images/voicemail.svg).